 People are eligible for a referral if they have the below specified symptoms.
-The referral route to the RDS is indicated with an X. Conditions which the RDS are unable to accept referral for, and hence for which patients should be signposted back to their GP practice, appear as exclusions.
+The referral route to the RDS is indicated with an X. Conditions which the RDS are unable to accept referral for, and hence for which patients should be signposted back to their GP practice, appear as exclusions^{}.

 Action

-Symptom Suspected Cancer referral to RDS
+Symptom Suspected Cancer referral

+to RDS

 Lung

-Adults, 40yrs and over and unexplained coughing up blood х
+Adults, 40yrs and over and unexplained coughing up blood x

-Smokers (including shisha users), 40 years and over with 2 or more of Х
+Smokers (including shisha users), 40 years and over with 2 or more of X

-the following unexplained symptoms:
+the following unexplained symptoms: ^

 persistent cough

 shortness of breath

-o chest pain
+chest pain

-o finger clubbing
+finger clubbing

-Adults 40 years and over with any of the following: х
+Adults 40 years and over with any of the following: X

 persistent or recurrent chest infection

 persistent cough

 shortness of breath

 o chest pain

 weight loss

-o appetite loss.
+appetite loss.

-o finger clubbing
+finger clubbing

 Gynaecological

-Women 55 yrs and over, with post-menopausal bleeding (unexplained X
+Women 55 yrs and over, with post-menopausal bleeding (unexplained x

-vaginal bleeding) with more than 12 months after menstruation has ^
+vaginal bleeding) with more than 12 months after menstruation has

 stopped because of the menopause.

-stopped because of the menopause.

 Excluding women on systemic HRT or who have had a hysterectomy.

-Women over the age of 50 with 2 or more of the following symptoms х
+Women over the age of 50 with 2 or more of the following symptoms X

 Persistent abdominal distension (or 'bloating') -

 happening several times a month

 Feeling full (early satiety) and/or loss of appetite

 Pelvic or abdominal pain

 Increased urinary urgency and/or frequency.

 Women 50yrs and over who have experienced symptoms within the Х

 last 12 months that suggest irritable bowel syndrome (IBS)

 Head and Neck

-Adults with any of the following: Х
+Adults with any of the following: X

 Mouth ulcers lasting 3 weeks or more, or that do not

 heal

 A lump in the lip or mouth lasting 3 weeks or more